 When are CSA boxes delivered and where may I pick up my box if I am not getting home delivery?

-On Tuesdays there are pickup sites in the Oregon District, in South Park, at Premier Health and in Englewood.
+On Tuesdays there are pickup sites in Oakwood, Oregon District, South Park, Beavercreek, Huber Heights and Englewood.
 Home deliveries for addresses located north of US35 are also made on Tuesdays.
 Actual pickup/delivery times will be determined closer to the season, but they will generally be between 3 and 7pm.

-On Thursdays there are pickup sites in Oakwood, West Kettering, East Kettering, at Lexis Nexis and at our farm in New Lebanon.
+On Thursdays there are pickup sites in West Kettering, East Kettering, Springboro, Centerville, and at our farm in New Lebanon.
 Home deliveries for addresses located south of US35 are also made on Thursdays.
 Actual pickup/delivery times will be determined closer to the season, but they will generally be between 3 and 7pm.